Good Samaritans help rescue kids from multi-vehicle car crash involving a tractor-trailer on I-24

 The accident caused the Eastbound lanes to shutdown for about 2 hours.

-The injuries of Omaywa, and the car that hydroplaned in front of him, have not been released.
+Omaywa, and the car that hydroplaned in front of him, were not injured.